Questions? Feedback? powered by Olark live chat software

 Composite Score Explanation

-Composite scoring is required by some states and schools.
-For up to date information and requirements please check with your State or School District.
+Composite scoringĀ is required by some states and schools.
+For up-to-date information and requirements, please check with your State or School District.

 As a general explanation, composite scoring takes the individual percentile and stanine scores for each category that is scored and gives one percentile and one stanine for each of them.
-The categories are Reading, Mathematics, Language and Spelling.
-These are then combined to give one overall percentile and stanine for the test.
-This is a weighted average however, based upon the group norms, and cannot be figured simply by totaling the scores and getting an average.
+The categories are Reading, Mathematics, Language, and Spelling.
+These scores are then combined to give one overall percentile and stanine for the test.
+This is a weighted average, however, based upon the group norms, and cannot be figured simply by totaling the scores and getting an average.

-You will still receive results outlining the grade equivalents, percentile rankings, and stanine rankings for each of the test's individual sections.
-The Composite Scoring is merely an additional service that offers a total percentile and stanine ranking for the test.
+Those receiving composite scores will also receive results outlining the grade equivalents, percentile rankings, and stanine rankings for each of the test's individual sections.